nsmithuk/local-kms/README.md

 ## Known Differences from AWS' KMS

-When successfully calling ScheduleKeyDeletion, the timestamp returned from AWS is in Scientific Notation/Standard Form.
+When successfully calling `ScheduleKeyDeletion`, the timestamp returned from AWS is in Scientific Notation/Standard Form.
-For example, `1.5565824E9`.
+For example `1.5565824E9`.
 The same request to Local KMS will return `1556582400`.
-This seems to have no effect on official AWS SDKs, as from a JSON interpreter's perspective, the two are identical.
-It does however seem difficult to fix in Go.
+This should have no effect on official AWS SDKs, as from a JSON interpreter's perspective the two are identical.
+It does however seem difficult to force Go to return the value in Standard Form.
 See: https://github.com/nsmithuk/local-kms/issues/4

 ## Building from source